Raziel7893/scripts/backups/README.md

   - used for easy datechecking  and calculations. to install
 - pip install arrow
  (TODO: make this optional, is only used with versioning by date)
+- have both python files in one folder

 # Backups
 Scripts to backup various files